wnmurphy/wnmurphy.github.io/_posts/2023-08-13-achieving-maximal-chatbot-versatility-w-fan-out-chain-pattern-in-langchain.md

 tags: ['langchain', 'llm']
 ---

-# Achieving maximal chatbot versatility with a "fan-out" chain pattern in LangChain

 Using a single prompt for a chatbot quickly runs into limitations.

 When you try to make it do more than one thing well, it doesn't.